AB-BLAST 3.0 is a powerful

 Parameter settings in this file can be used to:

-limit the number of threads employed by each BLAST process;
+limit the number of threads employed by each BLAST search process;

 change the default number of threads employed per process;